dharmangbhavsar/Predicting-Wheel-Spinning/README.md

 # Predicting-Wheel-Spinning
+This repository includes just the testing phase of the project where we tested the viablity and applicability of project using the Assistments Dataset.

 Educational Data Mining Research Project to predict whether a student is wheel spinning or not.
 More details can be found in the Report paper and the ReadMe.txt file that is added in the repository